london-ay/ai-face-recognition-app/README.md

 # ai-face-recognition-app
-I just created this app that let's you make face recognition on any of your local images using TensorFlow!
+I just created this Artificail Intelegence Face Recognition App that let's you make face recognition on any of your local images using TensorFlow!